shanhx2000/ece552_cr_project/README.md

 ## How to change scripts

 1. Add you source files in `compile.sh`
-2. Change number of instructions to simulate in `run_sim.sh` when final testing.
+2. *IMPORTANT:* Change number of instructions to simulate in `run_sim.sh` when final testing.
+Please also change the directory of results correspondingly.